-Each and every one of us has a fundamental need for human connection.
+All of us have a need for human connection.
 Not just any connections, but quality connections.
-That means we need to be in the presence of people who “get us” and appreciate our quirkiness, while also offering us a safe haven of acceptance, understanding and support.
+That means we need to be in the presence of people who ‘get us’ and appreciate our quirkiness, and supports us.

-Ever since we were kids, we gravitated towards those with whom we share commonalities and who possess traits that we admire.
-Whether this special group of individuals comes from our families, schools or communities, they satisfy an important need for companionship and our deep need to be seen, heard and understood for who we really are.
-Today, we refer to this special group as our “tribe”.
+Ever since we were kids, we gravitated towards those with whom we share commonalities and who had traits that we admire.
+Whether this special group of individuals come from our families, schools or communities, they satisfy an important need for companionship and our deep need to be seen, and understood.
+We refer to this special group as our “tribe”.

-The reason why the word “tribe” has taken on a different meaning is because of the immense changes that have taken place in the social, cultural and technological landscapes of our world over the past centuries.
+The word ‘tribe’ has taken on a different meaning because of the immense changes that have taken place in the social, cultural and technological landscapes of our world over the past centuries.
 Our identities are no longer limited to our race, nationality, culture or socio-economic status.

-Our sense of self is now being shaped by what we absorb from a variety of sources such as the Internet, TV, radio, educational institutions, publications, books and travel experiences.
-We construct our own reality based on how we filter all these influences and what we choose to focus on based on our personal proclivities.
-Our belief systems are a lot more elaborate, multi-layered and multi-faceted.
+We’re now being shaped by a variety of influences such as the Internet, TV, radio, educational institutions, publications, books and travel experiences.
+We construct our own reality based on how we filter all these information and what we choose to focus on.
+As a result, our belief systems are now complex, varied and multi-faceted.

 Finding our tribe even affects us on the deepest psychic levels.
 Within our energetic makeup, we have an energy center (or chakra) that corresponds to this need for tribal connections.
 The root chakra, as it’s called, is located at the base of your spine and represents your foundation.
 It is in this powerful place that your tribal consciousness resides and from where you absorb energies from your tribal interactions.

-- Get comfortable in your own skin: Before we let people into our lives, we have to first clean house, so to speak.
-We need to create a sense of home within ourselves by establishing inner peace and self-acceptance.
+1. Get comfortable in your own skin: Before we let people into our lives, we have to first clean house, so to speak.
+We need to create a sense of home within ourselves.
 We can’t develop healthy bonds with other people if we’re still harboring feelings of hurt, pain and rejection from past experiences.
 It’s important that we prioritize dealing with our emotional issues and work on building a defined identity so that we can attract people who are on a healthy, energetic wavelength.
 Tribal connections can only promote progress and wellbeing if its constituents take responsibility for their personal growth and feel comfortable in their own skin as they interact with others.
 Bottom line is – love yourself first if you want to find people who’ll reflect that love back to you.

-- Set your intentions and stay open-minded: Clarity and setting your intention will open the energetic pathway for the right people to walk into your life.
+4. Set your intentions and stay open-minded: Setting your intention will open the energetic pathway for the right people to walk into your life.
 When you’re ready to find your tribe, declare to the Universe that are ready to meet people with whom you can work together to elevate each other’s consciousness.
 If you have a spiritual inclination, you can perform symbolic rites such as creating a home altar, burning incense or writing down your intentions in your journal.
 Performing these acts will create a deep impression on your subconscious mind and make you more cognizant of your desires.
 Once you do this, you need to surrender your control over the situation and stay open to how your desire to meet your tribe is going to manifest in your life.
-The less attached you are to the outcome, the better you feel.
+The less attached you are to the outcome, the better.

-- Join groups that interest you: Finding your tribe will require a plan of action and a well-thought-out strategy.
+5. Join groups that interest you: Finding your tribe will require a plan of action and a well-thought-out strategy.
 Although you can meet people who feel like they are part of your tribe in random places such as social gatherings, cafes, bookstores and supermarkets, you can increase your odds of meeting them if you go to the right places.
 Make a list of your hobbies, interests and causes that ignite your passions and then join classes, groups, workshops or organizations that are related to them.
 Chances are high that you’ll meet like-minded folks who share your value system and have a similar worldview as you do.
 When you meet these individuals who you hope could become part of your tribe, take the initiative to invite them to your inner circle.
-Get creative about how you’ll stay in touch with them but make it a point to connect with your tribe and plan activities together with them on a regular basis.
+Get creative about how you’ll stay in touch with them but make it a point to connect with your tribe and plan activities together.

 Renowned business expert Jim Rohn once said that you’re the average of the five people that you most associate with.
 This implies that your success depends a lot on who you spend time with.
-By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness through the love, inspiration and magic that you and your tribe will generate together.
+By forming ties with your tribe, you’ll not only stimulate your own spiritual evolution but the elevation of global consciousness.

 All my best on your journey,

 Question for you: What are you willing to do to find your own tribe?
-How important is it that you find them and what do you hope to achieve once you find them?
+How important is it that you find them?